-It is ironic that most dictionaries and religions say that they do not know the meaning of the word God, even though they have been studying the word and their religions for thousands of years.
-But that is only because they are trying to hide the meaning of the word from the public because it will reveal the meaning and basis of their religion.
+It is ironic that most dictionaries and most religions say that they do not know the meaning of the word God, even though they have been studying the word and their religions for thousands of years.
+But that is only because they are trying to hide the meaning of the word God from the public because it would reveal the real meaning and basis of their religion.

 This explains why shepherd’s crook symbol was used as a symbol for Jesus, even though he was supposed to be a carpenter and not a shepherd.